ajmaurais/cimage_annotation/README.md

 4\.
 Install `blastp` (optional).

-If you want to use the `--align` option, you will need to install a local copy because there is no module for it on sirius.
+If you want to use the `--align` option, you will need to install a local copy of `blastp` because there is no module for it on sirius.

 ```bash
 mkdir -p ~/code/blast ~/bin